 How to report crimes against wild birds

 You play a major role in the fight against wild bird crime as our eyes and ears in the countryside.
-What you should do when you suspect someone is breaking the law depends greatly on the circumstances.
+What you should do when you suspect someone is breaking the law depends on the circumstances.

 The RSPB Investigations Section has extensive experience of speaking to people with sensitive information and who may wish to remain anonymous.
 We will not pass your details to anyone without your consent.
 Reporting information anonymously makes it significantly more difficult to investigate offences.

 If you wish to leave information on the website or on the RSPB out-of-hours answer phone, we would ask if you could at least provide a point of contact in order that the matter can be discussed.
 If you still wish to remain anonymous or for your details to remain confidential with the RSPB, please call our confidential Raptor Crime Hotline on 0300 999 0101.

 Record all details of the person, site and offence

 Where offences are ongoing, if you are alone and cannot call for immediate help, your actions should depend on the circumstances but it is important to ensure you do not put yourself or others at risk.
 Incidents involving several possible offenders or the use of firearms will require particular care.

 If the person is being cruel or attempting to kill a bird illegally you could consider trying to stop them, often simply making your presence known may be sufficient.
 If a bird appears seriously injured and no veterinary help is available consider trying to have it humanely killed.
 If safe, you could ask the offender for their name and address (however, they can refuse to give it to anyone except a police officer).

 If the person has a car it is very important to note the number and, if possible, the make.
 Note the person’s description, paying attention to any distinctive characteristics about their appearance.
 Try to record or collect any evidence to support your contention that an offence has been committed.